fburic/nametag-generator/README.md

 Create a PDF file with nametags using only LaTeX and a CSV list of participants.

-Adapted from https://tex.stackexchange.com/a/94600 to use the `csvsimple` package.
+Adapted from https://tex.stackexchange.com/a/94600 to use the `csvsimple` package instead of hard-coding the items in the .tex file.

 ## Requirements